Sponsored by Sanda City

-A true researcher, Es Koyama travels the world in search of new ingredients with which to create his newest chocolates concoction.
-When I asked what sets his creations apart from other chocolatiers, especially French chocolatiers, Es Koyama replies that he has a freedom.
+A true researcher, Es Koyama travels the world in search of new ingredients with which to create his newest chocolate concoction.
+When I asked what sets his creations apart from other chocolatiers, especially French chocolatiers, Es Koyama replies that he has freedom.
 He can give free rein to his endless curiosity, his curiosity as a child, which drives him to always want to discover more things, to test the limits, to experiment.
-As an adult Koyama has managed to tapp into his childhood instincts in order to produce tasty creations full of fantasy.
+As an adult, Koyama has managed to tap into his childhood instincts in order to produce tasty creations full of fantasy.

 |Category||Bakery / Chocolate factory|

 |Address||パティシエ エス コヤマ, 5 Chome-32-１ Yurinokidai, Sanda, Hyōgo Prefecture 669-1324|